Azure/azure-sdk-for-js/design/multi-client-and-multi-api-in-modular.md

 @azure/foo/v2/rest
 ```

+- Questions related:
+  1. Should we have the default api version or should we just export everything in the top level?
+     when we generate the code from TypeSpec, we actually don't know which version is newly added.

-### Multi-Client Multi-Api
+### Multi-Client in Multi-Api

 #### Multi-Api for LoadTesting case

 Assuming we have the default version, and we want to add v1, v2 to make it multi-api package,

 In this case, as both of the administration and run sub client are pointing to the same endpoint, the api version evolve strategy should be the same which will just as the same as single clients.

 - Questions related:
-  1. Consider cases like [mgmt plane composite tags in SQL](https://github.com/Azure/azure-rest-api-specs/blob/main/specification/sql/resource-manager/readme.md#tag-package-composite-v5). and they want a multi-api library.
+  1. Consider cases like [mgmt plane composite tags in SQL](https://github.com/Azure/azure-rest-api-specs/blob/main/specification/sql/resource-manager/readme.md#tag-package-composite-v5). and if a sub client has a new version, and they want to release a new package in a multi-api library of their sub client.
+Is this allowed ?

 #### Multi-Api For Purview case